Come and explore the 900-year history of this beautiful building – which may have once been the site of a Saxon chapel.

 St Leonard’s Church is set in a traditional churchyard at the centre of the lovely Hertfordshire village of Flamstead.
 It is the focal point of the village conservation area, with a history stretching back over 850 years to Norman times.
-Even before then, a Saxon chapel occupied the same site.
+Even before then, it is possible that a Saxon chapel occupied the same site.
 This is living heritage: valued, cared for and passed down the generations of people who have looked after the building.
 Now it is our turn to ensure that the heritage enshrined in St Leonard’s is protected and sustained for future generations to enjoy.

 When first constructed from 1140 onwards, the church wasn’t this big: the tower was shorter, the building narrower without the side extensions, and the East end did not have a chancel.
 The main Nave did not have the “double decker” row of upper windows forming the clerestory.